 Find out more about how pensions work.

 You may also make national insurance contributions out of your salary, which could entitle you to a state pension when you reach retirement age.
 The current maximum state pension available is £122.30 per week.
 This figure rises to keep pace with inflation.
-The state pension age currently 65 for men and 60 for women, increasing to 66 for both men and women from 2020.
+The state pension age currently 65 for men and 60 for women.
+From 2020 the state pension age for men and women will be 66, increasing to 67 between 2026 and 2028, and to 68 between 2037 and 2039.